 Mount Tam’s Cataract Falls is the bobsled course of waterfalls: over a mile of twisting, turning, tumbling water—gushing, rushing, and making a splash!
 The real joy is hiking right beside Cataract Creek as it’s chugging on all cylinders, where the exclamations are 20- and 30-foot falls.

-The best way to get there is by starting from the top of the falls and hiking to the bottom, then returning the way you came.
+One of the best ways to get there is by beginning from the top of the falls and hiking to the bottom, then returning the way you came.
 Starting from West Ridgecrest Road, hike down to the Laurel Dell picnic area, an oasis in its own right, shrouded in redwoods and green ferns.
 Here you’ll pick up Cataract Trail, much of it a series of wooden and rock steps.

 The sound of water is a constant companion even if you don’t yet see the falls—the first of which is reached within a quarter mile.
 Keep going down, stopping to observe the deep grottoes created by the multi-flowing tiers.
 A wooden bridge crossing over Cataract makes a good turnaround point; in the distance you can spy Alpine Lake, its bright blue hue tempting you to carry onward for a longer out-and-back hike.

 BONUS SUNSET: Time your waterfall hike to finish just before sunset and cross the road from the parking area, where you walk for a few minutes out to hilltops and outcroppings with sweeping views of the headlands, Stinson Beach, Bolinas, Point Reyes, and all the way out to the Farallon Islands.